History of Stokesay Castle

 When the last male Ludlow died in 1498, Stokesay passed through one of his granddaughters to Thomas Vernon, of a wealthy and important Derbyshire family.
 The Vernons’ higher social profile may have affected the standing of their house, which in 1539 John Leland described as ‘buildid like a castel’.

-Thomas’s grandson Henry Vernon certainly suffered from ‘folie de grandeur’, and spent most of his time and money litigating fruitlessly to establish his claim to the lands and title of the Barons Grey of Powys.
-His account books show that he visited Stokesay from time to time, and a dendrochronological survey provides evidence for repairs to the north tower in about 1577.
+Thomas’s grandson Henry Vernon certainly suffered from delusions of grandeur.
+He spent most of his time and money litigating fruitlessly to establish his claim to the lands and title of the Barons Grey of Powys.
+His account books show that he visited Stokesay from time to time, and a dendrochronological (tree-ring dating) survey provides evidence for repairs to the north tower in about 1577.

 In 1591 he was effectively ruined when he was arrested for debt, and in 1596 he sold his Shropshire properties, including Stokesay, to Sir George Mainwaring of Ightfield.
-The indenture recording the sale also shows that the castle now had a park attached, containing red and fallow deer.
+The record of the sale also shows that the castle now had a park attached, containing red and fallow deer.

 William Craven recovered all his estates after Charles II’s restoration in 1660.
 He and his heirs only occasionally concerned themselves with the castle fabric.
 Early in the 18th century the Baldwyn family left, and Stokesay was let to a series of tenant farmers, who occupied at least parts of the castle for much of the 18th century.
 Some buildings were used as stores and workshops; the hall became a granary, while the basement of the south tower was converted into a smithy – a fire there in 1830 burnt out all the floors above.